oracle/terraform-provider-oci/website/docs/d/containerengine_node_pool.html.markdown

 		* `fault_domains` - A list of fault domains in which to place nodes.
 		* `subnet_id` - The OCID of the subnet in which to place nodes.
 	* `size` - The number of nodes in the node pool.
+* `node_eviction_node_pool_settings` - Node Eviction Details configuration
+	* `eviction_grace_duration` - Duration after which OKE will give up eviction of the pods on the node.
+PT0M will indicate you want to delete the node without cordon and drain.
+Default PT60M, Min PT0M, Max: PT60M.
+Format ISO 8601 e.g PT30M
+	* `is_force_delete_after_grace_duration` - If the underlying compute instance should be deleted if you cannot evict all the pods in grace period
 * `node_image_id` - Deprecated. see `nodeSource`.
 The OCID of the image running on the nodes in the node pool.
 * `node_image_name` - Deprecated. see `nodeSource`.
 The name of the image running on the nodes in the node pool.
 * `node_metadata` - A list of key/value pairs to add to each underlying Oracle Cloud Infrastructure instance in the node pool on launch.